NETWAYS/foreman-training/plugins/08_openscap.md

 Install the module on the Puppet master.

-    # puppet module install isimluk-foreman_scap_client
+    # puppet module install theforeman-foreman_scap_client

-Import the Puppet Class from the WebGUI ("Configure > Puppet Environments" or "Configure > Classes").
+Import the Puppet Class from the WebGUI ("Configure > Environments" or "Configure > Classes").

 ### Create a Policy for CentOS 7 and assign it to a host

-Create a Hostgroup "Scap" via "Configure > Host groups" with only the name set.
+Create a Hostgroup "Scap" via "Configure > Host groups" with only the "Name" and the "Openscap Proxy" set.

 Content files are provided by the package "scap-security-guide" and located in "/usr/share/xml/scap/ssg/content".
 The Foreman plugin requires the datastream files which have "ds" in their name.
-You can upload them via "Hosts > SCAP content".
+You can upload them via "Hosts > SCAP content" and name it "Centos-7".

 Content files are avaiable now so navigate to "Hosts > Policies" to create a "New Compliance Policy".
-Name it "Centos-7-Common", choose SCAP Content "Red Hat centos7 default content" and XCCDF Profile "Common Profile for General-Purpose System", schedule it "Weekly" on "Sunday" and assign it to Hostgroup "SCAP".
+Name it "Centos-7-Common", choose SCAP Content "Centos-7" and XCCDF Profile "Common Profile for General-Purpose System", schedule it "Weekly" on "Sunday" and assign it to Hostgroup "SCAP".

 To view the guide click on the "Show Guide" button next to the policy.

-Assign this Hostgroup to one off your CentOs 7 systems.
+Assign this Hostgroup to one off your CentOS 7 systems.

 ### Execute a Puppet agent run on the host